 What are the best ergonomic office chairs for back pain?

-Even after doing extensive research, poring over industry reviews, and data crunching, narrowing in on only 10 of the best ergonomic office chairs out there was a tough challenge.
+Even after doing extensive research, poring over industry reviews, and crunching data, narrowing in on only ten of the best ergonomic office chairs out there was a tough challenge.
 There are so many fantastic options.

-While they fall outside of our featured list, the team at RAVE Reviews still wanted to include these 5 honorable mentions:
+While they fall outside of our featured list, we still want to include these five honorable mentions:

 - Herman Miller Embody Chair